Darrall Macqueen

-Darrall Macqueen Ltd is an Emmy-nominated & multi-BAFTA-winning independent children's television production company based in London, United Kingdom.
+Darrall Macqueen Ltd is an independent children's television production company based in London, United Kingdom.
 It was formed in 2000 by ex-Disney execs Billy Macqueen and Maddy Darrall.

 History

 Darrall Macqueen's first production was a converged TV/web event week for ITV in July 2000 called Mouse.
 In 2002 Darrall Macqueen produced Smile, which ran from 2002 until 2007.
 Then they produced CBBC's interactive drama series UGetMe.

 In 2004, Darrall Macqueen created a live-action comedy called The Crust, a 15-part urban sitcom.

 In 2004, Darrall Macqueen made a series of 13 high octane game shows for CITV called Play the Game, and, in 2005, Darrall Macqueen was asked to produce CiTV's thrill seeking action series Feel the Fear, starring Steve Wilson and Holly Willoughby.
 In 2006 they produced 30 comedy animal tales for CiTV called Animal Spies, which featured the voice talent of Lenny Henry and Ricky Tomlinson.